JCZ404/Awesome-Visual-Autoregressive/README.md

 # Awesome Visual Autoregressive

-This is a curated list of recent visual autoregressive modeling works, including image/video/3D/multi-modal generation and its application in other aspects (e.g., perception, etc.).
+This is a curated list of recent visual autoregressive modeling works, including image/video/3D/multi-modal generation but not limited to these.
+It aims to include all the relevant latest papers about visual autoregressive to save you time.
+Any suggestions and pull requests are welcomed!
 <p align="center">
     <img src="asset/teaser.png" width="50%">
 </p>